Instead of asking how to get more data without paying, learn how to do more with less

 You may be asking yourself “how do I get more data on my phone?” and, judging by the searches that bring people to this particular article, you are.
-In a similar vein, “how do I get more data without paying” is a common question.
+In a similar vein, “how to get more data without paying” is a common question.

 Rather than trying to figure out how to get more data on your phone, though, a better approach is how to do more with the data you have.
 While it’s possible to have a smartphone without a data plan, a little mobile data makes the smartphone experience that much better.

 That said, don’t listen to carriers that want you to sign on long-term for so-called “unlimited” data, though: Instead, learn how to do more with less using the simple and easily implemented tips below.

 Keep your eye on the Data usage section inside Settings.
 Here, you can sort by Cellular data vs Wi-Fi and view the amount of data used by each specific app.
 Tapping on an app lets you separate what’s being used in the foreground (when you’ve opened the app) and background (when data is being used without your knowledge).
 If you notice any apps using more background data than you’d like, simply turn on the “Restrict app background data” toggle at the bottom of the page.
 Keep in mind that when “Restrict app background data” is enabled and you’re not on Wi-Fi, you’ll only be using data and seeing what’s new when you specifically open the app.
 When you’re on Wi-Fi, your phone will still update in the background… but that’s not data use you have to directly pay for.
 [Learn more]